nextgis/docs_ngcom/source/tutorial_webgis.rst

 Now you can upload data to this folder.

-3 Upload and publish vector layer
+Step 3/6 Upload and publish vector layer
 -------------------------------------------

 `Download the tutorial data <https://nextgis.com/tutorials/store_manage_publish_geospatial_data.zip>`_ and unzip the archive.